What Is An Autoclave & How Does It Work

 Also known as pre-vacuum autoclaving, this type of autoclaving is best for situations where air cannot easily be removed from the objects to be sterilized.
-For example, sterilizing animal bedding and cages or wrapped surgical instruments cannot happen with all of the air removed.
+For example, sterilizing animal bedding and cages or wrapped surgical instruments cannot happen without all of the air being removed.
 The vacuum function ensures the ambient air is removed and allows high-temperature steam to access areas where ambient air would normally be.
 This approach can also be more efficient at sterilizing things with hard-to-reach areas.

 The type of autoclave you choose depends mostly on the media you intend to sterilize regularly.
 In general, steam sterilization is effective, dependable, quick, and non-toxic.
 It provides an inexpensive method to heat and penetrate the chamber’s contents, including liquids that have been appropriately contained.
 This method, however, only works with moisture-resistant goods and cannot be used to sterilize oils or powders.

 These autoclaves are best for sterilizing porous or large items, including: